-For this reason, we’ve listed four different games for you to have a go at next time your struggling to think of things to do down the local wall:
+For this reason, I’ve listed four different games below for you to have a go at next time your struggling to think of things to do down the local wall:

 Players: 2 – Lots

-Objective: Players take it in turns to ‘add a move’ to a section of climbing wall.
-The game ends when a player puts up a move that no other contestant can progress though.
+Objective: Players take it in turns to ‘add a move’ to a section of the climbing wall.
+The game ends when a player puts up a move that no other contestant can progress through.

 Probably the most popular of all climbing games, Add-a-Move can involve any number of people, making it a great activity for larger groups.
 Starting off on a section of wall, one player makes the first ‘move’.
 The next person then has to repeat that move before adding his own (hanging from it statically to show that they haven’t just lunged for it.)
 The game continues like this as the players contribute more and more moves to the sequence, increasing its length to often maddeningly pumpy levels.